gasembe/gasembe.github.io/_posts/2024-10-09-using-dlt-in-an-on-prem-data-warehouse.md

 ## Using dlt for Extraction and Load in Your Data Warehouse

 I was recently engaged in a project at a clients site that required porting one data mart from oracle to Microsoft SQL server.
 First a little background, the client currently runs an on-prem oracle analytics platform.
 The entire datawarehouse implementation is based on oracle business intelligence stack and set of tools.

-For some reasons the business felt that the oracle platform was not serving their needs and were contemplating on replacing their datawarehouse platform with Microsoft Power BI server.
-However before arriving such a decision the client needed a POC for one of their foundational usecase data-mart on Microsoft
+For some reasons the business felt that the oracle platform was not serving their needs and cited issues to do with reports dashbords performance, visualization aesthetics among others.
+The client was thefore contemplating on replacing their oracle datawarehouse platform with Microsoft Power BI server, which is an onprem versio of the cloud microsoft power BI service.
+However before arriving such a decision the client needed a POC for one of their foundational usecases data-mart on Microsoft
 Power BI server.
 They wanted to run the two on-prem business intelligence platforms in parallel to decide on which platform serves their business intelligence needs better.